 sufficiently long to permit accumulation prior to decay, a requirement related

+to the nuclide transport rate.
 What is the meaning of the 210Po halos in Figs. 4-6?
 Clearly, the

 variations in shape can be attributed to plastic deformation which occurred prior to